-Chitrashala – Miniature Paintings, Bundi School of Art.
+Chitrashala – Miniature Paintings, Bundi School of Art

 The first sight of Bundi town was breathtaking – a sea of blue houses surrounding a lake in front of a hill.
-A fort on top and a bunch of Palace’s hanging from a cliff like formation.
+A fort on top and a bunch of Palace’s hanging from a cliff-like formation.
 We went around the town to reach the entrance of the palaces.
-Through a series of gates that were both carved and painted, we reached the upper Palace’s, some of which were painted.
+Through a series of gates that were both carved and painted, we reached the upper Palace, some of which were painted.
 As we kept going up the walls kept getting richer with the vibrant paintings that combined the mythological scenes from the epics and the daily life of the palaces.

-Miniature Paintings – Portraits.
+Miniature Paintings – Portraits at Ummed Palace, Bundi

 When you enter this palace all you see is green and blue color – a soothing but unusual combination of wall paintings.
 When you start looking at the paintings, you have to zoom in to see the fine details painted.
 You admire the skills of the painters when you can distinctly see the multiple layers of fine fabric on a human figure.
-When you see the optical illusion where a single piece acts as heads of two different animals.
-Like elephant and a bull in a scene depicting their fight.
-The body rhythms and expressions of the Gopis as they beg the Krishna to return their clothes are just brilliant.
+When you see the optical illusion where a single piece acts as the heads of two different animals.
+Like an elephant and a bull in a scene depicting their fight.
+The body rhythms and expressions of the Gopis as they beg Krishna to return their clothes are just brilliant.
 Every strand of hair flows with the wind.
 Landscapes and animals are limited to their need for the scenes, though.

 Then there are lots of scenes of daily life and I was pleasantly surprised to see many scenes of women’s lives.
-You can see them playing board games like chausar, you can see them dancing along with the birds and you can see them enjoying the palace lives.
+You can see them playing board games like Chausar, you can see them dancing along with the birds and you can see them enjoying the palace lives.
 They are on the swings during the day and they are on the boats at night.
 A long panel with three scenes shows women hunting tigers, boars, and deer.

-Contemporary court scenes are depicted in some panels and here you see the influence of Mughal school of Art more clearly.
+Contemporary court scenes are depicted in some panels and here you see the influence of the Mughal school of Art more clearly.

-Nathdwara Temple Map
+Nathdwara Temple map paintings

-I quite liked the panels depicting the Ganesha, Shiva-Parvati, Saraswati and Gaja Lakshmi.
+I quite liked the panels depicting the Ganesha, Shiva-Parvati, Saraswati, and Gaja Lakshmi.
 It felt almost like a pantheon of Indian deities in a temple.

-Paintings & Inlay Work.
+Paintings & Inlay Work